physical-computation/Warp-firmware/README.md

 Third, build the Warp firmware by

-	make build
+	make warp

-Fourth, load the Warp firmware to hahrdware by
+Fourth, load the Warp firmware to hardware by

-	make load
+	make load-warp

+To build for the Glaux variant, use `make glaux` and `make load-glaux` in steps three and four instead.

-While in `$TREEROOT/build/ksdk1.1`, you can program the hardware This copies the files from `Warp/src/boot/ksdk1.1.0/` into the KSDK tree, builds, and converts the binary to SREC.
-See 	`Warp/src/boot/ksdk1.1.0/README.md` for more. _When editing source, edit the files in `Warp/src/boot/ksdk1.1.0/`, not the files in the build location, since the latter are overwritten during each build._
+The build process copies files from `src/boot/ksdk1.1.0/` into the `build/`, builds, and converts the binary to SREC.
+See `Warp/src/boot/ksdk1.1.0/README.md` for more. _When editing source, edit the files in `src/boot/ksdk1.1.0/`, not the files in `build` location, since the latter are overwritten during each build._

-Fourth, you will need two terminal windows.
-In one shell window, run the firmware downloader:

-	JLinkExe -device MKL03Z32XXX4 -if SWD -speed 100000 -CommanderScript ../../tools/scripts/jlink.commands

-In the other shell window, launch the JLink RTT client<sup>&nbsp;<a href="#Notes">See note 1 below</a></sup>:
+To connect to the running hardware to see output, you will need two terminal windows.
+In a separate shell window from the one in which you ran `make load-warp` (or its variants), launch the JLink RTT client<sup>&nbsp;<a href="#Notes">See note 1 below</a></sup>:

 	JLinkRTTClient